norawarschewski/gizmo500/README.md

 ## About the project

 Gizmo500 is a single-portion food dispenser to feed my cat Gizmo at dawn.
-It is an iteration of the [Food Dispenser v2(https://www.thingiverse.com/thing:4838157)] by [Burak Yucelyigit(https://github.com/byucelyigit/CatFeederv5ForNano)].
+It is an iteration of the [Food Dispenser v2](https://www.thingiverse.com/thing:4838157) by [Burak Yucelyigit](https://github.com/byucelyigit/CatFeederv5ForNano).

+## Parts list

+- 3D printed enclosure

 ## Structure